-Biden to launch initiative to recruit 1,000 Black-owned barbershops and salons to accelerate vaccinations
+Offering beer, babysitting and barbershop outreach, the White House launches a raft of initiatives to boost vaccinations

 SheaMoisture is offering a $1,000 stipend to show support for shops that take on this level of “social responsibility that make them pillars in their community,” Webb said.

-Biden planned to speak early Wednesday afternoon about the barbershop initiative as part of an “all-of-America approach to getting more people vaccinated,” according to a White House statement.
-He will describe a “national month of actions” involving an array of national organizations, community-based and faith-based partners, businesses, social media influencers, celebrities, athletes, colleges, young people, and thousands of volunteers,” the statement said.

-To kick off the effort, the Black Coalition Against Covid-19 is hosting a Zoom Town Hall Wednesday evening with black-owned barbershops and salons to answer questions about the barbershop initiative.
+To kick off the effort, the Black Coalition Against Covid-19 is hosting a Zoom town hall on Wednesday evening with Black-owned barbershops and salons to answer questions about the barbershop initiative.
 HHS will provide the vaccine education and materials to be used in the shops.

-The University of Maryland’s Center for Health Equity will lead the trainings, according to Stephen B. Thomas, the health policy professor who organized the Hyattsville, Md. clinic two weeks ago.
+The University of Maryland’s Center for Health Equity will lead the trainings, according to Stephen B. Thomas, the health policy professor who organized the Hyattsville, Md., clinic two weeks ago.
 Thomas founded an initiative more than a decade ago to train barbers and stylists to provide health education to their clients.

 About half of the country’s population has now received at least one dose of coronavirus vaccine, according to the latest data from the Centers for Disease Control and Prevention.